Are you passionate about creating videos and want to turn your hobby into a lucrative income stream and make money on YouTube in 2026?

 How long does it take to make money on YouTube?

-Can I use copyrighted music in my videos and still make money?
+Can you use copyrighted music and still make money?

 Can I monetize my YouTube channel if it’s focused on controversial topics?